oobabooga/text-generation-webui/LLaMA-model.md

-LLaMA is a Large Language Model developed Meta AI.
+LLaMA is a Large Language Model developed by Meta AI.

 It was trained on more tokens than previous models.
 The result is that the smallest version with 7 billion parameters has similar performance to GPT-3 with 175 billion parameters.